krisbolton/krisbolton/_posts/2018-08-22-a-practical-introduction-to-artificial-neural-networks-with-python.md

 Linear model, referring to a type of classifier model which defines categories based on the linear combination of a features characteristics.
 That is a mathematical expression created by multiplying a set of characteristics by a constant and summing the result. `X1 w1 + b`

 Stochastic Gradient Descent (SGD) is a type of backpropagation learning algorithm that calculates gradients based on the values of a batch with the aim of reducing the gradient (imagine a graph with a steadily decreasing learning rate gradient), hence gradient descent.
 The algorithm splits the data into batches and the gradients are summed and weights updated, similar to backpropagation.
-Backpropagation, SGD and learning rates are discussed in further chapters within [Practical Deep Learning Fundamentals](/practical-deep-learning-fundamentals).